Fantastic Mr. Fox (film)

-Fantastic Mr. Fox is a 2009 stop-motion animated adventure comedy film directed by Wes Anderson (in his animation debut) from a screenplay by Anderson and Noah Baumbach and based on the novel of the same name by Roald Dahl.
-Featuring stop-motion animation, it stars George Clooney, Meryl Streep, Jason Schwartzman, Bill Murray, Willem Dafoe, and Owen Wilson.
-In the film, a spree of thefts led by Mr. Fox (Clooney) results in his family, and later his community, being hunted down by three farmers.
+Fantastic Mr. Fox is a 2009 adventure comedy film directed by Wes Anderson, who co-wrote it with Noah Baumbach, based on the 1970 novel by Roald Dahl.
+It stars George Clooney, Meryl Streep, Jason Schwartzman, Bill Murray, Willem Dafoe, and Owen Wilson.
+In the stop-motion animated film, a spree of thefts led by Mr. Fox (Clooney) results in his family, and later his community, being hunted down by three farmers.

 Development on the project began in 2004 as a collaboration between Anderson and Henry Selick under Revolution Studios; by 2007, Revolution and Selick left for other projects.
 Work on Fantastic Mr. Fox was moved to 20th Century Fox, where production began in 2007 on Stage C of 3 Mills Studios in London.
 In addition to an original score by Alexandre Desplat, the soundtrack includes several songs from other artists.

-Fantastic Mr. Fox premiered as the opening film of the 53rd BFI London Film Festival on October 14, 2009, and was released in the United Kingdom on October 23 and United States on November 13, to critical acclaim, with praise for its humor, stop-motion animation and Anderson's direction.
-However, it underperformed at the box office, grossing $58.1 million against a $40 million budget.
-The film received Academy Award nominations for Best Animated Feature and Best Original Score, but lost both to Up.
+Fantastic Mr. Fox premiered as the opening film of the 53rd BFI London Film Festival on October 14, 2009, and was released in the United Kingdom on October 23 and United States on November 13.
+The film received critical acclaim, with praise for its humor, stop-motion animation and Anderson's direction.
+However, it underperformed at the box-office, grossing $47.1 million against a $40 million budget.
+The film received Academy Award nominations for Best Animated Feature and Best Original Score but lost both to Up.
 It is now considered to be among the best animated films of the 21st century.

 Plot

 While raiding Berk's Squab Farm, Mr. Fox and his wife, Felicity, are caught in a trap.
-Felicity reveals her pregnancy to her husband and makes her husband promise to find a safer job.
+Felicity reveals her pregnancy to her husband and makes him promise to find a safer job.
 Twelve fox-years later, the Foxes and their son, Ash, are living in a hole.
 Ignoring his lawyer Clive Badger's warnings, Mr. Fox moves them into a better home inside a tree, perilously close to the operations of three notorious farmers: Walt Boggis, Nate Bunce, and Frank Bean.

 Soon after the Foxes move in, Felicity's nephew Kristofferson Silverfox comes to live with them due to his father receiving long-term treatment for double pneumonia.
 Longing for his days as a thief, Mr. Fox and his opossum friend Kylie steal poultry and cider from Boggis, Bunce, and Bean's farms.
 Angered by the raids, the farmers shoot off Mr. Fox's tail and demolish his home, forcing the Foxes underground.
-The group encounters Badger and many other animals whose homes the farmers have destroyed.
-As the animals begin fearing starvation, Mr. Fox leads them on a digging expedition to tunnel to the three farms, stealing all of their prized goods.
+The group encounters Badger and many other animals whose homes the three farmers have destroyed.
+As the homeless animals begin fearing starvation and blaming the Foxes, Mr. Fox leads them on a digging expedition to tunnel to the three farms, stealing their prized goods.